 Many standard travel insurance providers may refuse to cover health conditions or disabilities, including Down’s syndrome.
-This is where, with the majority of enquiries, specialist providers like Free Spirit can help.
+This is where, with the majority of inquiries, specialist providers like Free Spirit can help.
 We aim to give everyone the chance to travel abroad including those with Down’s syndrome and any associated health problems.
-Cover starts from the moment you take out your policy in the case of single trip cover, and in the case of an annual multi trip policy the cover is valid from the start date of the policy.
-This means that should you need to cancel in the run up to your holiday, you won’t lose out on the money you’ve already spent* on accommodation and/or flights.
+Cover starts from the moment you take out your policy in the case of single trip cover, and in the case of an annual multi-trip policy, the cover is valid from the start date of the policy.
+This means that should you need to cancel in the run-up to your holiday, you won’t lose out on the money you’ve already spent* on accommodation and/or flights.

 Free Spirit can cover your entire travelling party on one policy, even if they do not have any health conditions or disabilities.
 So, you can take out travel insurance for any traveller’s with Down syndrome, and it will include cover for everyone else who is travelling too.

 Arranging specialist travel insurance for Down’s syndrome

 As long as everyone’s doctors have said that they are happy for them to travel, and they are not on a waiting list for surgery, having inpatient treatment or waiting for tests or test results, we hope to be able to offer travel insurance for Down’s syndrome, with no upper age limit.

 We aim to make the process of taking out Down’s syndrome travel insurance quick and simple.
 We’ll ask some questions about their condition, and this will help us create a policy that’s especially suited to them.